Here is the optimum number of steps for fat loss:

 Now imagine if Betty chose 15,000 steps as her goal.

-We predict she'll be burning 3,300 calories a day, so the coaches on our app can then up her daily allowance to 2,000 calories.
+Because of this, that could raise her estimated daily burn to around 3,300 calories a day, so the coaches on our app can then up her daily allowance to 2,000 calories.

 This leaves her in a 1,300 calorie deficit compared to her previous 500 calorie deficit.
 This could result in losing 2.5lbs a week!